See index to all the chapters for Putting Out the Planetary Fire

-The second half provides an overview of how we as a society can build support for the comprehensive actions needed to limit global warming as much as possible and to take the steps to help everyone have a livable future.
+The second half provides an overview of how we as a society can build support for the comprehensive actions needed to limit global warming as much as possible and to take the steps toward a livable future.

-Many have pointed out that it is not science or technology that presents the biggest barriers to creating a renewable energy future but rather political power and the role of money.
+Many have pointed out that it’s not science or technology that presents the biggest barriers to creating a renewable energy future, but rather political power and the role of money.

 Educating our political and economic decision makers about climate change has not been enough to convince them to make the radical changes that are necessary – nor will it be.
-The fossil fuel industry has been perhaps the dominant economic and political power over the last century.
+The fossil fuel industry has been one of the dominant economic and political powers of the last century.
 It will not willingly relinquish that power.

 The next few chapters will explore the theory and practice of social change.
 We are taught in school about the role of the three main branches of the American government.
 The real world is more complex, and the role of money is far more dominant than we are taught.

 The more revolutionary the changes are, the greater the disruption in the social and political order will be.
-This book provides insights into the traditional roles of lobbying, litigation, and education in making changes.
+This book provides insights into the traditional roles of lobbying, litigation, and education in making change.
 It shows how protests, art, and media can assist in such efforts.
-Many feel however that change on the scale that is needed will not come from convincing elected officials but requires more fundamental mass mobilizations, resulting in structural changes in society.
+Many of those who recognize the need for system change feel that will not come from convincing elected officials.
+Instead, it will require more fundamental mass mobilizations, resulting in structural changes in society.

-Some advocate for the concept of building a new economy, a new world, within the shell of the old.
-Another approach is to start or work for a business that is part of the clean energy transition (e.g., build a solar farm, install heat pumps).
-Others focus on reducing their personal carbon print by changing consumer behavior (e.g., using mass transit, buying energy efficiency appliances).
+Some of those who support the need for comprehensive system change advocate for the concept of building a new economy, a new world, within the shell of the old.
+Another approach is to start or work for a business that is part of the clean energy transition.
+Others focus on reducing their personal carbon print by changing their consumer behavior.

-There is no blueprint for accomplishing radical or even revolutionary change.
-While history provides many examples, radical change is the exception rather than the rule.
-And many of the more successful revolutionary moments have been followed by a counterrevolution that maintains the dominant role of the previously powerful, as most recently seen in Egypt during the Arab spring.
+There is no blueprint for accomplishing revolutionary change.
+History provides many examples of radical change being the exception rather than the rule.
+Many of the more successful revolutionary moments have been unraveled by a successful counterrevolution, as most recently seen in places like Egypt during the Arab Spring.

-In many cases, these approaches will be utilized simultaneously.
+In many cases, the approaches reviewed here will be utilized simultaneously.
 For instance, while lobbying legislators to pass a climate bill, groups can also utilize protests, media, and public education.